-“Thus, when her enemies came to kill her, she knew more about surviving than they did about killing.” —Ocatavia E. Butler, Wild Seed
+“Thus, when her enemies came to kill her, she knew more about surviving than they did about killing.” —Octavia E. Butler, Wild Seed

 In Wild Seeds of the Soufside, photographer Dee Dwyer takes us on a visual journey into the heart of Southeast DC, a “hidden gem in the nation’s capital” also known as Soufside.
-Inspired by the book Wild Seed by Octavia Butler, Dwyer connects the Soufside community with the book’s main characters Anyanwu and Doro, immortal beings with supernatural powers who are misunderstood and feared by those unaccustomed to their style of living.
+Inspired by the book Wild Seed by Octavia E. Butler, Dwyer connects the Soufside community with the book’s main characters Anyanwu and Doro, immortal beings with supernatural powers who are misunderstood and feared by those unaccustomed to their style of living.
 Dwyer’s photographs are evocative, sensuous, exude power, and serve to demystify an area that has been misconceived.
 As Washington—which was nicknamed “Chocolate City” in the 1970s due to the high population of Black people—experiences more gentrification, Black natives are being displaced; as gentrification moves into Southeast, Dwyer’s photographs seek to preserve the soul of the community she calls home.
 “Southeast is a low resourced area that has a reputation for being treacherous and filled with warrior spirits like Doro.
 But it is simultaneously healing with an extraordinarily long life like Anyanwu,” the artist explains.
-“Soufside is the Wild Seed of DC that remains grounded in its Black roots.
+“Soufside is the ‘wild seed’ of DC that remains grounded in its Black roots.
 Its original people are fighting to survive the destruction of their homeland.
 This exhibition is an opening to our soul for the world to see how magical we are.
-We will survive through the mud and bloom when the sun appears just as the lotus flower.”
+Like the lotus flower, we will survive through the mud and bloom when the sun appears.”

 About the Artist